Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/views.md

 - Open Terminal (open a local terminal for the west workspace)

-## Zephyr SDK
+## Toolchains
-This panel lists the SDK saved in Workbench for Zephyr settings
+This panel lists the Toolchains saved in Workbench for Zephyr settings

 The actions on this panel are:
-- Add Zephyr SDK
+- Add Toolchain
-- Remove Zephyr SDK (remove from the list without deleting the files)
+- Remove Toolchain (remove from the list without deleting the files)
-- Delete from disk (fully delete the SDK folder from the system (irreversible))
+- Delete from disk (fully delete the Toolchain folder from the system (irreversible))

 ## Host Tools
 Hub panel to manage external tools
+  - Host Tools Manager
     - Install/Reinstall Host Tools (install the required tools to use Workbench for Zephyr)
     - Reinstall Virtual Environment (reset the initial venv)
     - Verify Host Tools (check the status and version of installed tools)
+    - Extra Tools (add a custom tool)

   - Install Runners (check the status and get the link to install external runners/tools)
-- Debug Manager (configure the debug session)
+    - Extra Runners (add a custom runner)

 ## Other Resources
 Several links to Zephyr documentation and other useful resources